NetGaze/NetGaze/README.md

 - NetWatch server's UI is accessible at http://localhost:8080 (when default config.yaml is used.).
 - NetWatch server's REST API playground is accessible at http://localhost:8080/docs (when default config.yaml is used).
-- NetWatch server's event listener would be started on port 8990 (when default config.yaml is used).
+- NetWatch server's event listener (socket server) would be started on the same web port for the stomp clients to connect at `ws://localhost:8080/netwatch-agent-event-listener`

 Verify if the event listener port is accessible.